Updated June 22, 2023

 - Examples: Cloudability (Proprietary), Apache CloudStack AMFC (Open source).

 In the world of cloud computing, it is inevitable to miss the monitoring of assets and performance of the application in addition to the physical servers.
-Having a perfect fit for the services required by an enterprise depends on factors like needs, budget, and type of requirement.
-Some of these tools come with a tagline of “do-it-all” and few come with specific specialized features, again depending on the factors mentioned above the enterprise has the flexibility to choose from a wide variety of choices.
+The perfect fit for the services an enterprise requires depends on factors like needs, budget, and type of requirement.
+Some of these tools come with a tagline of “do-it-all,” and few come with specific specialized features; again, depending on the factors mentioned above, the enterprise can choose from various choices.